 4. Stay Visible When at Work

 Sometimes it’s terrible to be visible in an office, like when you’re hungover or really haven’t done what you needed to do.
-It’s easy to hide when you work remotely and this is the number one thing employers are concerned about.
-You don’t need a webcam showing your desk, but there are simple and effective ways to stay remotely visible.
+It’s easy to hide when you work using online systems and this is the number one thing employers are concerned about.
+You don’t need a webcam showing your desk, but there are simple and effective ways to stay visible when working remote.

 - Be very responsive to messages, especially questions, whether it’s on Slack or on a collaborative document.